 ❚ ON THIS DAY 30 YEARS AGO… “Australian newspaper tycoon Rupert Murdoch has agreed to buy The Times and Sunday Times newspapers.
 But the deal will only go ahead if Mr Murdoch can reach a deal with the print unions within the next three weeks over the introduction of new technology.
 Mr Murdoch will be expected to meet a number of conditions aimed at preserving the editorial integrity of the papers.”

-This picture of two doomed gazelles at the feet of the tiger is the one photographer Sally Soames has nominated as her Best Shot ever.
+This picture of two doomed gazelles at the feet of the tiger is the one photographer Sally Soames last year nominated as her Best Shot ever.
+I had the pleasure of working with her shortly before her retirement and a print of this historic photo adorns my bathroom wall.
 Sally’s back catalogue has been a who’s who of political and artistic giants since her first assignment for The Observer in 1963.
 She works exclusively in black and white and her photographs are instantly recognisable for the richness and depth of her blacks.
 She told The Guardian last year:

 “I WAS WORKING FOR THE SUNDAY TIMES IN 1981, and there was a rumour that Rupert Murdoch was buying the paper, along with The Times.
 I was sent to a packed press conference given by Murdoch and the two editors.
 When the purchase was announced, I knew it was the end of The Sunday Times.
 My newspaper was going down the tubes.
 I had tears pouring down my face as I worked.